j-e-yosemite/j-e-yosemite.github.io/README.md

 ## ("Registry" page)

 We're so excited about our wedding and honored to have you there.
-If you'd like to help us begin our life together, we've registered for items we'd love to have in our home.
+If you want to help us begin our life together, we've registered for items we'd love to have in our home.